Badhan023/Viral_Fitness_Landscape/README.md

 duration = the infection duration of an infection in the body of a host

-infection_probability = the probability of an uninfected host to be infected
+infection_probability = the probability of an uninfected host being infected

 **Output** : the average adaptive walk length of 100 walks